FutureNow Stage Directing Fellowships

 About the Partners

-The Drama League FutureNow Directing Fellowship is a partnership between The Drama League of New York, Inc. (Gabriel Stelian-Shanks, Artistic Director; Bevin Ross, Executive Director), The Hangar Theatre (Shirley Serotsky, Artistic Director), and TheaterWorksUSA (Barbara Pasternack, Artistic Director; Michael Harrington, Executive Director).
+The Drama League FutureNow Directing Fellowship is a partnership between The Drama League of New York, Inc. (Gabriel Stelian-Shanks, Artistic Director; Bevin Ross, Executive Director); Chautauqua Theater Company (Jade King Carroll, Producing Artistic Director); and TheaterWorksUSA (Barbara Pasternack, Artistic Director; Michael Harrington, Executive Director).

 The Drama League is a home for stage directors, and a platform for dialogue with, and between, the audiences they inspire.
 Founded in 1916, the organization is one of the longest-running, continuously operating arts service organizations in the United States.
 To support its programs for artists, or to become a member of its community, please visit www.dramaleague.org.

 TheaterWorksUSA has led the Theater for Young and Family Audiences movement in New York City and across North America for over half a century.
 At TWUSA, we believe that access to art—and theater, in particular—is vital for our youth.
 Since 1961, the 501(c)3 not-for-profit has captured the imaginations of 100 million new and veteran theatergoers with an award-winning repertoire of over 140 original plays and musicals.
 Acclaimed alumni include Kristen Anderson-Lopez and Robert Lopez (Disney’s Frozen), Jerry Zaks (The Music Man), Benj Pasek and Justin Paul (Dear Evan Hansen), Joe Iconis (Be More Chill), Daphne Rubin-Vega (Rent), and Kathleen Chalfant (Angels in America).
-Prior to suspending live production due to the pandemic, TWUSA’s 19-20 season included touring eleven shows around the country, the Broadway premiere of The Lightning Thief: The Percy Jackson Musical, and three world premieres: Warriors Don’t Cry, based on the autobiography of Melba Patillo Beals; Dog Man: The Musical Off-Broadway; and The Pout-Pout Fish, which opened the New Victory Theater’s season in October 2019.
+They produced the Broadway premiere of The Lightning Thief: The Percy Jackson Musical.
 Visit www.TWUSA.org for more information.